2019 Autumn Tour of Japan - Wild West

-The 2019 Autumn Tour of Japan Wild West focuses on the vibrant Autumn colours of western Japan.
+The 2019 Autumn Tour of Japan Wild West focuses on the vibrant autumn colours of west coast of Japan.
 This is one of our most talked about tours.
-This 14-day journey takes you away from the popular but crowded tourist centres to let you experience Japan’s surprisingly pristine countryside.
+This 14-day journey takes you away from the popular but crowded tourist centres to let you experience Japan’s surprisingly pristine countryside on foot.

 This unique Japan tour is suited to people who love the outdoors and wandering through new destinations on foot.
-The tour takes you off-the-beaten path to some spectacular spots, even in the iconic cities of Japan you will experience where less tourists roam.
+The tour takes you off-the-beaten path to some spectacular spots, even in the iconic cities of Japan you will walk through areas to experience where less tourists roam.

 Places visited: Tokyo, Matsumoto, Kamikochi, Tateyama, Gokayama, Kanazawa, Kyoto

 Transport: Extensive use of public transport (bullet train, express & commuter trains, subway, ferry and coach) and private transport (mini bus and taxi)

 Accommodation: Local boutique-style accommodation (similar to 4-star) including Japanese inns and minshuku (guest house)

 Experience the old and ultra-modern in Tokyo

 Take a forest walk through pristine Kamikochi & Tateyama